Ibiza to Lagos by Private Jet Flights

 Lagos Airport

-Lagos has become the hub of all flights to the USA.
-The United States was not always represented here by Middle Eastern airlines.
+All flights to the United States now pass through Lagos.
+The Americans were not just once represented here by Middle Eastern Air carriers.
 They used to have Middle Eastern Airlines as their feeder airline to the Middle East.

 Let the Central Airport of Lagos be put into use for regular flights to America.

-After three years of staging for the Australian rugby team and then the Rugby Championships, Lagos does not have a single direct flight to America.
+Lagos does not have a single direct route to America after three years of hosting the Australian rugby team and then the Rugby Championships.
 What is the point of this insistence for the City of Lagos to be made a city of free trade?

 Lagos does not need city status to be recognised as an international hub for business, especially when there is a gateway to get there.

 Every airport in the world has to have commercial service.
-There is no way you can expect any business entity to invest in the City of Lagos to get a better airport without commercial flights.
+Without commercial flights, it is impossible to expect any business entity to invest in the city of Lagos to build a better airport.
 The airport needs to serve an international hub.

 Back in the 1950s, Lagos was designated as a city.
 City fathers decided that the main road linking Lagos to the east and the south was to be a direct link to the city from the West.
 That road has not been made better since then.